chakravala/Grassmann.jl/docs/src/design.md

 Conformal geometric algebra is possible with the Minkowski plane ``v_{\infty\emptyset}``, based on the null-basis.
 In general, multivalued quantum logic is enabled by the ``\wedge,\vee,\star`` Grassmann lattice.
 Mixed-symmetry algebra with *Leibniz.jl* and *Grassmann.jl*, having the geometric algebraic product chain rule, yields automatic differentiation and Hodge-DeRahm co/homology  as unveiled by Grassmann.
-Most importantly, the Dirac-Clifford product yields generalized Hodge-Laplacian and the Betti numbers with Euler characteristic `χ`.
+Most importantly, the Dirac-Clifford product yields generalized Hodge-Laplacian and the Betti numbers with Euler characteristic ``\chi``.

 Due to the abstract generality of the product algebra code generation, it is possible to extend the `Grassmann` library to include additional high performance products with few extra definitions.
 Operations on ultra-sparse representations for very high dimensional algebras will be gaining further performance enhancements in future updates, along with hybrid optimizations for low-dimensional algebra code generation.